MehdiHyani/PortfolioProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <br />
-This project's overall idea is to help people "WORRY MORE ABOUT THE PROJECT, WORRY LESS ABOUT SHOWING OFF", by building a complete portfolio that contains up to 5 of your projects
+This project's overall idea is to help people "WORRY MORE ABOUT THE PROJECT, WORRY LESS ABOUT SHOWING OFF", by building a complete portfolio that contains up to 5 of your projects.
-Th<br />
+The <a href="https://github.com/BR4INL3SS/PortfolioProject/tree/main/build-my-folio">first directory</a> contains the website used to build the portfolio<br />
-dsfdf<br />
+Whereas the second one is used to view in on another independant web applications<br />

 <br />